reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 No change has been made to the adversarial training process, except the number of strokes the agent produces, which I increased from 8 to 15.

-I reach an MSE of 0.022 after ~34k training steps.
+I reach an MSE of 0.018 after ~27k training steps.

 <figure class="align-center">
   <img src="{{ '/images/wp/s5/tensorboard_kmnist.png' | absolute_url }}" alt="">
-  <figcaption>TensorBoard graph showing MSE over time.</figcaption>
+  <figcaption>TensorBoard graph showing MSE over time.
+Ignore the spike and the flat line in the middle of the graph.
+These were caused by my mistakes saving the Tensorboard log files to Google Drive.</figcaption>
 </figure>

 <figure class="align-center">